 Notification of Results

-A student must receive either a "pass" (C or better) or "fail" on the basis of the evaluations of the written exam.
+A student must receive either a "pass" (usually, 70% of points in exam or better) or "fail" on the basis of the evaluations of the written exam.
 No conditional passes will be allowed.
 The decision regarding a student's performance on the written part of the comprehensive exam shall be provided to the student within three weeks of the completion of the exam.
 This decision will be communicated to the student in writing by the Finance Ph.D.
 Coordinator with copies to the Bauer College of Business Office of Student Services and the Chairperson of the Advisory Committee.
 In the case of a fail, the letter shall cite the specific deficiencies warranting such action.

 Each field in the Finance written comprehensive exam will be graded separately.
-To pass, a student may only fail one field exam.
-If a stduent fails more than one field exam, the student will be required to retake the failed field exams.
+To pass, a student cannot fail any field exam.
+If a stduent fails the comprehensive exam, the student will be required to retake the failed field exams.
 Only one retake of the failed field exams will be permitted.
-This retake must occur in the week before the next Fall (August) semester.
+This retake must occur, at least, two weeks before the start of the next Fall semester (usually, first week of August).
 A second failure of a field exam will result in dismissal from the doctoral program in Finance.